lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 {: numbered="no"}

 The author sincerely thanks {{{Christian Amsüss}}}, {{{Geovane Fedrecheski}}}, {{{Rikard Höglund}}}, {{{John Preuß Mattsson}}}, {{{Göran Selander}}}, and {{{Mališa Vučinić}}} for their comments and feedback.

+The work on this document has been partly supported by the Sweden's Innovation Agency VINNOVA and the Celtic-Next project CYPRESS.